Healthcare in your pocket

 Managing asthma with an app

 Our most successful app - in terms of reach, take-up and ratings – is MyAsthma.
-Developed with advice from asthma experts in the UK, MyAsthma is a free app providing useful tips, practical advice and special monitoring tools to help patients control and manage their asthma.
-This includes the Asthma Control TestTM , a simple five-step questionnaire that helps measure the patient’s level of asthma control.
+Developed with advice from asthma experts in the UK, (and recently voted as one of the top 50 healthcare apps in Spain), MyAsthma is a free app providing useful tips, practical advice and special monitoring tools to help patients control and manage their asthma.
+This includes the Asthma Control TestTM , a simple five-step questionnaire that helps measure the patient’s level of asthma control, and helps doctors determine the level of treatment required.

 Asthma is a condition that can worsen at any moment, so the ability for a person to assess and record their level of asthma control on the move is important.